Categories

 The function of Active Steering Assist

-• Depending on the country, in the lower speed range Active Steering Assist can use the surrounding traffic as a reference.
-If necessary, Active Steering Assist can then also provide assistance by driving outside the center of the lane, for example, to form an emergency corridor.
+• Depending on the country, in the lower speed range, Active Steering Assist can use the surrounding traffic as a reference.
+If necessary, Active Steering Assist can then also provide assistance by driving outside the centre of the lane, for example, to form an emergency corridor.

 If the detection of lane markings and vehicles ahead is impaired, Active Steering Assist switches to passive mode.
 The system provides no support in this case.